 Grilled Pizza with Fig, Prosciutto, and Blue Cheese is a delicious and simple grilling recipe you must try.
-Figs are still in season, and while grilling season may be tapering off, there’s still time to make this pizza.
-You’ll love the unique flavors!
+Figs are still in season so grill ’em while they’re hot.
+You’ll love the unique flavors of this pizza!

 Grilled pizza is something I’ve grown to love over the years.
 It’s so easy to make and the flavor combo is amazing!
 In fact, I think this might be the only way I ever make pizza again!
 I love it and think you will too.
 It reminds me of restaurant-style pizza cooked in a brick oven.